Compressed-air vehicle: Compressed-air tanks and collision safety

 To reduce vehicle weight further the air tanks can be used as structural storage so the tank is the main part of the vehicle chassis while using appropriate impact isolation, however fiber reinforced thermoplastic tanks only have ruptures in case of collision and don't explode.
-The advance in pressure vessels for vehicles have been developed for hydrogen vehicles with high compression pressure vessels, this is a quote from the hyundai webpage which have created the Hyundai Nexus with 700 atm tanks and favourable crash tests.”
-Hydrogen tanks require ‘High Strength’ to prevent rupture and ‘High Stiffness’ for durability.
+Some advances in pressure vessels for vehicles have been developed for hydrogen vehicles with high compression pressure vessels.
+Automobile designer Hyundai states:Hydrogen tanks require ‘High Strength’ to prevent rupture and ‘High Stiffness’ for durability.
 Strength is defined as the level of resistance to an influence of an external force.
 Stiffness is the level of resistance maintaining its original shape.
 The carbon fiber materials used in making hydrogen fuel tanks is as light as a plastic but has six and four times the strength and stiffness of steel, respectively.
 “When a bullet penetrates a hydrogen tank, it does not explode.
 Instead, hydrogen leaks out through the bullet hole.
 In a standard collision test, not even a tiny amount of hydrogen was detected because none had leaked out.

-Compressed air production, storage and energy efficiency and density
+Compressed-air production, storage and energy efficiency and density

-Compressed air has a low energy density, however near isothermal compressed air storage ICAES has almost 4 times lithium-ion batteries capacity with 2.7Mj/kg or 3.6Mj/m3.
+Compressed air has a low energy density, however near-isothermal compressed air storage ICAES can reach 3.6 MJ/m3 and has almost four times the energy density of lithium-ion batteries with 2.7 MJ/kg.

 Compressed air can be produced by attaching an air compressor or hydraulic pump to a wind turbine or using river, tidal, wave hydropower turbine with only a conversion from mechanical to pneumatic energy, eliminating electricity from the loop which gives higher efficiency overall.